p-ranav/hypergrep/README.md

 ### Directory Search

 When searching any directory that is not in itself a git repository, `hypergrep` might still encounter a nested directory that happens to be a git repository.
-So, for any directory search, `hypergrep` first uses [std::filesystem::recursive_directory_iterator](https://en.cppreference.com/w/cpp/filesystem/recursive_directory_iterator) to iterate over all the files and directories.
-If git repositories are encountered, instead of iterating further into those directories, it reads and iterates the git index.
-Any further recursion into those directories is arrested.For directories that are not git repositories, any candidate file that is discovered through recursive directory iteration is enqueued.
+So, for any directory search, `hypergrep` traverses the directory tree in a multi-threaded fashion, enqueuing any subdirectories into a queue for further processing.
+If git repositories are encountered, instead of iterating further into those directories, `hypergrep` reads and iterates the git index.
+Any further recursion into those directories is arrested.
+For directories that are not git repositories, any candidate file that is discovered through recursive directory iteration is enqueued and searched.

 ### Large File Search